shsagir/play-area-sync/docs/craft-3-deploy-git.md

 reviewed:         2018-05-09
 title:            Deploy Craft CMS with Git
 naviTitle:        Deploy Craft with Git
-lead:             Learn how to deploy Craft CMS to fortrabbit using Git for the code base and rsync for the runtime data.
+lead:             Learn how to deploy Craft CMS code base with Git to fortrabbit.
 group:            craft
 stack:            all